MendelBak/chabad_survey/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Survey for Chabad community to determine efficacy of education and its impact on professional career.
-Written in React.js

 ## Todo
-Survey form validation
+- [] Survey form validation
+- [x] Deploy site
+- [x] Create landing page
-Node backend to store survey data in Mongo Database.
+- [] Create Node backend to handle logic and send survey data to Mongo database.
-Retrieve data from MongoDB and populate Survey Summary charts.
+- [] Retrieve data from MongoDB and populate Survey Summary charts.
-Login with Google/Facebook OAuth / track cell phone numbers to allow one survey submission per number.
+- [] Login with Google/Facebook OAuth / track cell phone numbers to allow one survey submission per number.
-Send to COL etc.
+- [] Send to COL for distribution to Chabad community etc.
-Create API with captured data?
+- [] Create general Chabad API?
-Mailing list?
+- [] Mailing list?
-Fix sticky footer
+- [] Fix sticky footer (not sticking).

+### Written in React.js using MaterializeCSS.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts